 5. Get Out in the Field

 Sales coaching is about holding your salespeople accountable for doing what they said they are going to do.
-With account action plans, coaching plans, and KPI plans, you can keep your salespeople on track on executing their plan of ACTIONS.
+With account action plans, coaching plans, and KPI plans, you can keep your salespeople on track in executing their plan of action.